Adaptive NAD: Online and Self-adaptive Unsupervised Network Anomaly Detector: Methodologies

 \subsection{Complexity and storage analysis}

-\textbf{Model complexity.} The overall model complexity of Adaptive NAD is determined by the most complex component of the model.
+\textbf{Model complexity.} The model complexity of the online training of Adaptive NAD is determined by the most complex component of the model.
 For instance, in this work, Adaptive NAD uses the threshold computation technique and two models, including LSTM-VAE (with an input sequence length of 5, hidden size of 64, latent size of 32, and a single layer) and RF.
 The LSTM-VAE is the most complex model, with 0.26M FLOPs and 58,207 parameters, which defines the model complexity of Adaptive NAD.
+The model complexity of the online inferencing of Adaptive NAD is decided by the used supervised machine learning model $M^\prime$, for example, if RF is used as $M^\prime$, then its time complexity for inferencing is $O(k \times d)$ and its space complexity if $O(k\times 2^d)$, where $k$ is the number of trees and $d$ is the maximum depth of each tree.

 \textbf{Storage cost.} As for the space complexity, the primary cost includes two loss databases with fixed-size (e.g., 5000 in this work), FIFO queues, a temporary database from each batch that is periodically cleared, and all anomalies to assist security analysis for network operators.